Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Verifying numerically the fine asymptotics of ( ) at of the class of solutions defined by Theorem

-In this paper, we use the Gauss-Legendre method, which is an implicit Runge-Kutta method suitable for high-precision numerical integration, to integrate ODEs numerically.
-After integrating (\ref{wpwm}) numerically from $r=45$ to $r=1$ by a $100$-stage Gauss-Legendre method with step size $\frac{1}{100}$, we obtain the numerical values of $w_p$, $w_p'$, $w_m$ and $w_m'$ at $r=1$:
+In this paper, we use the Gauss--Legendre method, which is an implicit Runge--Kutta method suitable for high-precision numerical integration, to numerically integrate ODEs.
+Integrating~\eqref{wpwm} numerically from $r=45$ to $r=1$ by a $100$-stage Gauss--Legendre method with step size $\frac{1}{100}$, we obtain the numerical values of $w_p$, $w_p'$, $w_m$ and $w_m'$ at $r=1$:

-Note that (\ref{values-general-1}) lists only the first $50$ digits of the numerical solution.
-Also note the precision of the numerical method itself is of order $\text{stepsize}^{2 \times \text{stages}}=10^{-400}$, which is far more accurate than our precision goal.
+Note that \eqref{values-general-1} only lists the first $50$ digits of the numerical solution.
+Numerical experiments show that the errors caused by the numerical integration are all negligible.
+This is easy to understand because the precision order of the numerical integration, which is twice the stage number, is large and the step size is small.

-Comparing (\ref{values-general-1}) with the more accurate solution starting from $r=55$, we obtain the errors of (\ref{values-general-1}) as Table \ref{tab2}.
+Comparing \eqref{values-general-1} with the more accurate solution starting from $r=55$, we obtain the errors of \eqref{values-general-1} as Table \ref{tab2}.

-\subsubsection{Near $r=0$}
+\subsubsection{Near $\boldsymbol{r=0}$}

-Inspired by the form of (\ref{OAsymp-Fancy}), we use independent variable $s$ and dependent variables
+Inspired by the form of \eqref{OAsymp-Fancy}, we use independent variable $s$ and dependent variables

-Please recall that $s=\ln (r)$ is defined by (\ref{s-DEF}).
-From the numeric point of view, the advantage of using $s$ rather than $r$ is that it can avoid the frequent adjusting of the step size when we compute numerically near $r=0$.
+Please recall that $s=\ln (r)$ is defined by \eqref{s-DEF}.
+From the numeric point of view, the advantage of using $s$ rather than $r$ is that it can avoid the frequent adjustment of the step size when we solve \eqref{TT-2} numerically near $r=0$.

 The equations for $\tilde w_0$ and $\tilde w_1$ are